amiyamandal-dev/pyz3/pyZ3-template/USAGE.md

    This will:
    - Create a virtual environment
    - Install Python dependencies
-   - Install Pydust and Zig compiler
+   - Install pyZ3 and Zig compiler
    - Build your extension module

 3. **Run tests**: